-Students must choose an area of specialization, as described above, in one of the following five areas:
+Students must choose one of the following areas of specialization.

-1. Global Environmental Studies
+- 1. Global Environmental Studies

-2. Communities and Environmental Citizenship
+- 2. Communities and Environmental Citizenship

-3. Natural Resource Management
+- 3. Natural Resource Management

-4. Science, Technology and Society
+- 4. Science, Technology and Society

-5. First Nations
+- 5. First Nations

 Courses used to fulfill major requirements above may not be used to fulfill an Area of Specialization requirement.